-Program Information Contact:
+Program Information Contact: Eric Freeman - Program Director

-Eric Freeman - Program Director efreeman@robeson.edu 910-272-3316
+efreeman@robeson.edu

-- 1. Detailed current information for interested applicants is located by clicking on EMS Bridge Program [opens in a new tab]. - 2.
-Complete RCC Admissions application. - 3.
+- Detailed current information for interested applicants is located by clicking on EMS Bridge Program [opens in a new tab].
+1. - Complete RCC Admissions application.
+2. - 3.
 All transcripts must be on file in the Admissions Office in order for a student to be considered for admission. - 4.
 Possess current North Carolina driver's license. - 5.
 Current National Registry or North Carolina Paramedic certification.
-(A copy of your initial paramedic education program transcript and all certifications must be on file in the EMS Department). - a.
-Basic Cardiac Life Support - b.
-Advanced Cardiac Life Support - c.
-Basic Trauma Life Support - d.
-Pediatric Advanced Life Support - 6.
-Document 2,000 hours of patient contact at the paramedic level as evidence by the signature of the director of the EMS agency with which the paramedic is affliated and the medical director of the ALS system with which the paramedic is affiliated. - 7.
-Submit two letters of recommendation on official agency letterhead: - One required from your Medical Director - One required from your affiliated agency (Director, Chief, or Training Officer) - 8.
-Complete interview with EMS Program Director and faculty. - 9.
-It is the student's responsibility to review all program materials, including the emergency medical science web site [opens in a new tab], and to stay current with the program requirements, policies and procedures.
+(A copy of your initial paramedic education program transcript and all certifications must be on file in the EMS Department). - Basic Cardiac Life Support a. - Advanced Cardiac Life Support b. - Basic Trauma Life Support C. - Pediatric Advanced Life Support d. - Document 2,000 hours of patient contact at the paramedic level as evidence by the signature of the director of the EMS agency with 6. which the paramedic is affiliated and the medical director of the ALS system with which the paramedic is affiliated. - 7.
+Submit two letters of recommendation on official agency letterhead: - One required from your Medical Director 8. - 9.
+One required from your affiliated agency (Director, Chief, or Training Officer) - 10.
+Complete interview with EMS Program Director and faculty. - 11.
+It is the student's responsibility to review all program materials, including the emergency medical science web site [opens in a new tabl, and to stay current with the program requirements, policies and procedures.